How Legal Practice Management Software Helps Firms Focus

 How Do Legal Practice Management Tools Improve Small Firm Productivity?

 Legal practice management tools offer a number of features that help an attorney shift their daily time toward billable work.

 For many firms, both large and small, Microsoft Outlook® remains the standard for daily calendaring.
 Unfortunately, Outlook is not designed with the specialized needs of an attorney in mind.

 Modern legal practice management solutions include rules-based calendaring that automates date entry and scheduling.
 Rather than having to go review the local rules every time you start a case in a new jurisdiction, you can rely on constantly-updated rulesets from AbacusNext’s all-in-one legal management software, which offers custom features for legal calendaring and court rules.
 Moreover, if one date changes, you can elect to have the software update all subsequent dates accordingly.

 Outlook’s group scheduling and group calendaring features are also awkward and cumbersome.
-Law firm-specific calendar and case management tools allow attorneys to more efficiently control their schedules, whether court dates, internal team meetings, or client meetings.
+Law firm-specific case management software with calendar tools allow attorneys to more efficiently control their schedules, whether court dates, internal team meetings, or client meetings.
 Attorneys are also better able to see schedules and events on a matter-by-matter basis, rather than having to sift through an aggregated calendar to identify specific events.

 Improved Document Creation